 5. If I do not get extra help and I’m not on Medicaid, what is my plan’s yearly drug deductible?

-MyPlan Choice—does not cover Part D prescription drugs.
+- MyPlan R — does not cover Part D prescription drugs

 6. If I already paid for my deductible, then what are my costs for generic and preferred brand name prescriptions for 30-day supply?

-MyPlan Value Rx – $7 for a 30-day supply of generics, $30 for preferred brand and some generic drugs, $70 for brand name drugs, and 30% of the cost for specialty drugs.
+- MyPlan A — $0 for a 30-day supply of generics, $7 for non-preferred generic, $30 for preferred brand, $70 for non-preferred brand, and 27% of the cost for specialty drugs.

-MyPlan Choice Rx – $7 for a 30-day supply of generics, $30 for preferred brand and some generic drugs, $65 for brand name drugs, and 28% of the cost for specialty drugs.
+- MyPlan E — $0 for a 30-day supply of generics, $7 for non-preferred generic, $30 for preferred brand, $70 for non-preferred brand, and 30% of the cost for specialty drugs.

-MyPlan Choice does not cover Part D drugs.
+- MyPlan S — does not cover Part D drugs.

 7. How do I know what drugs are covered?

 Members should have received a Formulary in the mail.
-You can also click the “Part D Drug List (Formulary)” link on this website to view the Formulary online.
+You can also click the Find a Drug link on this website to view the Formulary online.

 8. I currently have prescription drug coverage with another plan.
 How will I know if my prescription drugs will be covered under your plan?

 You can compare your current prescription drugs to the drugs listed in our Formulary, which members receive in the mail.
-If you are not a member or you do not have your Formulary, you can see it online by clicking Part D Drug List (Formulary).
+If you are not a member or you do not have your Formulary, you can see it online by clicking Find a Drug on this website.

 9. What can I do if I join your plan and my prescriptions are not covered, if the Formulary changes, or if my drug is restricted in some way?